AdaCore/aws/docs/source/using_wsdl.rst

   Quiet mode (no output)

 *-d*
+  Do not generate date/time in Ada comment.

+*-debug*
   Generate debug code.
 Will output some information about the payload to help debug a Web Service.